trebisky/orangepi/README.md

 1. hello - just send output to the serial port, no assembly startup.
 1. blink - blink both on board LED's and write to serial port
 2. print - partition files and add a printf
-5. timer - get a timer running (but not yet interrupting)
+5. timer - get a timer running, add printf (not yet interrupting)

 The next two add an assembly startup and exception handling.
 The "inter_kyu" was added after I had done a lot of work in Kyu